aurelienmaury/galaxie/playbooks/roles/sqmail-server/README.md

 - scripts get all value from settings
 - conf-ids, conf-group -  by edit a value inside defaults/main.yml it will automatiquelly make consistant setting.

+run_log script:
+- Use Ansible templating system for write the script from "./defaults/main.yml" variable file
+- Value "/var/log" have been replace by "{{ glx_multilog_dir }}"
+- Value "/var/log" inside "conf-log" file have been replace by {{ glx_multilog_dir }}
+- Value "nofiles" it make reference to nofiles group have been replace by {{ glx_sqmail_groups.nofiles.gname }}, "conf-ids" and "conf-group" use the same methode then the log script recive consitent information.
+- Value "qmaill" it make reference to sqmail Log user have been replace by {{ glx_sqmail_ids.qmaill.uname }}, "conf-ids" and "conf-group" use the same methode then the log script recive consitent information.
+todo:
+- Reference to "multilog" group , it make reference to daemontools group name should be dynamic; actually Galaxie design use daemontools Debian package but soon, daemontools will be dedicated to s/qmail, then the multilog username or UID will be under s/qmail control.

+run_pop3d script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "Maildir" it suppose to be the maildirname have been replace by {{ glx_sqmail_maildirname }} it store "Mailbox", {{ glx_sqmail_maildirname }} is use during "defaultdelivery" control file creation, like that glx_sqmail_control_defaultdelivery: "./{{ glx_sqmail_maildirname }}/"
+todo:
+- HOSTNAME should store same value a control/me file

+run_pop3sd script:
+- Value "/var/qmail" have been replace by {{ glx_qmail_dir }}
+- Value "Maildir" it suppose to be the maildirname have been replace by {{ glx_sqmail_maildirname }} it store "Mailbox", {{ glx_sqmail_maildirname }} is use during "defaultdelivery" control file creation, like that glx_sqmail_control_defaultdelivery: "./{{ glx_sqmail_maildirname }}/"
+todo:
+- HOSTNAME should store same value a control/me file

 ESMTP.run script:
 - Hard value "/var/qmail" have been replace by {{ glx_qmail_dir }} then permit to follow the global setting
 - Hard value "qmaild" have been replace by {{ glx_sqmail_ids.qmaild.uname }} then permit to follow the global setting